CordellGriggs/PHYS4130-S26/Emma Krebs/NumericIntegration/Project 1/Writeup.md

 du=\frac{2}{b-a}.
 ```

-Both of these equations were writting as function definitions such that
+Both of these equations were written as function definitions such that

 ```python
 '''